ashfaq1701/temporal_walk/README.md

         float p_walk_success_threshold=0.01);
 ```

-Generates temporal random walks similar to get_random_walks_with_times but returns only the node IDs without timestamps.
+Generates temporal random walks similar to get_random_walks_and_times_with_specific_number_of_contexts but returns only the node IDs without timestamps.
+In this function the number of contexts remain fixed.
+The number of walks can vary based on their actual lengths after sampling.

 Parameters: